Western Nebraska CC baseball team drops two games to No. 3 Central Arizona

 WNCC 26, Lamar 6: Avery Fox tied a program record with six runs scored in the Cougars Region IX win on Sunday in Lamar, Colorado.

-The 26 runs is tied for third most for a single game in Cougars program history.
+The 26 runs are tied for third most for a single game in Cougars program history.

 Erin Hurst, who had a hit and was walked three times, scored four runs as well.